MonashMath/SCI1022/Unix-CLI-move.md

 ----
 > *__Exercise 19:__*
-Look in the help info of `mkdir` for a flag to do the following: given a directory absolute path as an argument, create all intermediate folders which are required in order to complete such an absolute path in **a single command**.
+Search the manual page of `mkdir` for a flag to do the following: given a directory's absolute path as an argument, create all intermediate folders which are required in order to complete such an absolute path in **a single command**.
 For example,  assuming that `~/dir1` does not exist, create `~/dir1`, `~/dir1/dir2`, and  `~/dir1/dir2/dir3` in a single command by providing the `~/dir1/dir2/dir3` absolute path as an argument.
 Confirm that the selected flag works with this example.
 ----

 ### 1.3.3.
 Navigating over the file system